-• Ensure access to a balanced and broadly based education to all looked after children

-- Prioritise recording and improving the academic achievement of all looked after children - Prioritise a reduction in the number of exclusions and truancies for all looked after children - Ensure there is a designated teacher to advocate for the rights of looked after children - Develop systems of communications and protocols - Promote the attendance of looked after children
+- Ensure access to a balanced and broadly based education to all children in care and children previously in care - Prioritise recording and improving the academic achievement of all children in care and children previously in care. - Prioritise a reduction in the number of exclusions and truancies for all children in care and children previously in care. - Ensure there is a designated teacher to advocate for the rights of children in care and children previously in care. - Develop systems of communications and protocols - Promote the attendance of children in care and children previously in care. - Complete termly EPEPs alongside all stakeholders